pdxmele/python-geodata-bffs/presentation.md

 <img src="img/qgis.png" height=300px>

 * PyQGIS and Python console
-* qgis module for using QGIS functionality and UI in your app
+* Module "qgis" for using QGIS functionality and UI in your app
 * Development: QGIS is an open source project written in Python and C++
 * [Plugins](https://plugins.qgis.org/): more than 250 useful plugins have already been written and it's easy to add your own